KianGentry/EYN-DOS/README.md

 Modules:
 ---

+- Colorama - Adds color support to EYN-DOS.

 - Shutil - Used for copying and pasting files.

 - OS - Included with Python.
 No external installation required.

-Optional Modules:
----

-- Tkinter - Used for graphical user interfaces and raycasting.

-- Turtle - Used for graphical user interfaces and video-games.

-- Colorama - Adds color support to EYN-DOS.

 ---